mohitjain/mohitjain/_posts/2012-12-17-5-explaining-views-in-backbone-js-learning-backbone-js.md

 ## Agenda

-In previous lessons we saw how to define models and add validations.
-In this lesson we will be checking out views in backbone js.
+In previous lessons, we saw how to define models and add validations.
+In this lesson, we will be checking out views in Backbone js.
 Views are basically how you display your data.

 ## What we have till now

-In order to make things simpler lets remove validations and functions from model.
+To make things simpler let's remove validations and functions from the model.
 So we have this.

 {% highlight javascript %}

 var Person = Backbone.Model.extend({
     defaults: {
         name: 'Guest User',
         age: 23,
         occupation: 'worker'
     }
 });

 {% endhighlight %}

 So now we want to add a view for a person.
-For simplicity lets take about list items.
+For simplicity, let's take about list items.
 So every person will be displayed in a `li` tag.
-In order to define that view lets create a person view ie:
+To define that view lets create a person view, i.e.,

 {% highlight javascript %}

 var PersonView = Backbone.View.extend({
     tagName: 'li'
 });

 {% endhighlight %}